GeostatsGuy/GeostatsPyDemos_Book/intro.md

 Here's some highlights from recent updates:

+* added a new coordinate transformations chapter

+* added a new heterogeneity metrics chapter

+* added a new confidence intervals chapter

+* added a new hypothesis testing chapter

+* added a new decision making chapter

+* added a new volume variance chapter

 ##### What's New with Version 0.0.1

 * there are many minor formatting issues that I will resolve over the next couple of months.